alessandro-casorella/Social-Assistance-Analysis-Geneva/README.md

 # Social-Assistance-Analysis-Geneva

 The project studies the impact of the 2007 LIASI reform in the Canton of Geneva using a DiD approach.
 The reform modified the Genevan social assistance system by introducing incentives and sanctions aimed at encouraging beneficiaries to reintegrate into the labor market.
-To get the report proposal, click [here](https://drive.google.com/file/d/1Cdz5cwbp0m1gG27SXRr_Wwm52A579sm8/view?usp=sharing).
+To get the project proposal, click [here](https://drive.google.com/file/d/1Cdz5cwbp0m1gG27SXRr_Wwm52A579sm8/view?usp=sharing).

 The main objectives are:
 - to assess whether the reform reduced the duration of social assistance,